 Adding the link to the SMS message

-We are adding two different options for the customers to unsubscribe from your SMS marketing, Reply Stop to unsubscribe for US and Unsubscribe link for all non-US customers.
-While adding the Unsubscribe link for non-US customers is optional, opt-out instruction is mandatory for all marketing messages sent to US customers.
-Only messages with the Order data can be delivered without opt-out instruction to the US customers.
+We are adding two different options for the customers to unsubscribe from your SMS marketing, Reply Stop to unsubscribe for US/CA and Unsubscribe link for all non-US/CA customers.
+While adding the Unsubscribe link for non-US customers is optional, opt-out instruction is mandatory for all marketing messages sent to US/CA customers.
+Only messages with the Order data can be delivered without opt-out instruction to the US/CA customers.

-Based on the TCPA requirements, when a customer replies with STOP keywords, Omnisend should respond and update your opt-in list.
-Since the keyword replies are relevant for the US customers only, we suggest adding a reply STOP to opt-out text for the US and Unsubscribe link for the rest of the recipients.
+Based on the TCPA requirements, when a customer replies with STOP keywords, auto-response is sent and your opt-in list is updated.
+Since the keyword replies are relevant for the US/CA customers only, we suggest adding a reply STOP to opt-out text for the US/CA and Unsubscribe link for the rest of the recipients.

 The setup is effortless: it is a check-box at the bottom of the SMS message you create on your campaign or automation.
 For campaigns, you will have to tick it every time you want to use it.
 For automation, you will have to tick it for every new message.